san-sei/documents/content/en/docs/for_personal_users/individual_panel.md

 ---

-If users already have an IDmelon account on their smartphone, they can log in to their panel by opening [this link](https://login.idmelon.com/?sp=panel.idmelon.com&idp_init=False&req=18353303-1f5d-4f38-9197-2eb0bd54edb6) and clicking on **Sign in with a security key** tapping on their IDmelon Mobile App Security Key.\
+If users already have an IDmelon account on their smartphone, they can log in to their panel by opening [this link](https://login.idmelon.com/?sp=panel.idmelon.com&idp_init=False&req=18353303-1f5d-4f38-9197-2eb0bd54edb6) and clicking on **Sign in with a Passkey** tapping on their IDmelon Mobile App Security Key.\
 To create a personal account users have two ways, the first way is through **a smartphone**, and the second way is through **IDmelon Website**.

 - To create an IDmelon account by **a smartphone**, please visit the [Mobile App Guide](/docs/software_and_hardware/idmelon_authenticator/how_to_use_mobile_app/#personal-users) page.

 - To create an IDmelon account on **IDmelon Website**, please read the following instructions.

-1. First open [IDmelon Panel's Login](https://login.idmelon.com/?sp=panel.idmelon.com&idp_init=False&req=18353303-1f5d-4f38-9197-2eb0bd54edb6) page and click on **Create one!**
+1. First open [IDmelon Panel's Login](https://login.idmelon.com/?sp=panel.idmelon.com&idp_init=False&req=18353303-1f5d-4f38-9197-2eb0bd54edb6) page and click on **Sign up!**
 ![Individuals](/images/vendor/Individuals/1.jpg)
 2. Choose **Personal** because you want to create a personal account.
 ![Individuals](/images/vendor/Individuals/2.jpg)